-“They’re at the front door!”Anna whispered.
+“They’re at the front door!”
+Anna whispered.
 Wade gestured her to crouch down beside him.
 His hand moved instinctively to his hip, where his gun was.

-What are you doing!
+What are you doing?
 Wade heard the voice of his conscience shouting at him.
-He had broken in and now what—he was going to shoot his way out?
+He had broken in and now what?
+Was he planning to shoot his way out?

 Not unless I have to.
 Wade pulled his kerchief over the lower half of his face, and raised a finger to shush Anna.